Many seniors ask 'What is a tax credit?' and wonder if they can claim them too. You may be surprised at what you qualify

 The great thing about the Arizona Property Tax Refund Credit is that you don’t have to have taxable income to qualify for it.
 While a deduction is tied to your income, you don’t have that concern with this credit.
 Even if you have little to no income beyond your Social Security benefits, you can file for and receive a rental property tax credit refund.

-Filing for a property tax refund credit is also far less complicated than filing your income taxes.
+Filing for a property tax refund credit is also far less complicated than filing your income taxes to report earned income.
 You fill out the required forms and stick them in the mail.
 There isn’t much more to it, and the most documentation you should need is your yearly income statements, and your lease agreement, and that too may not even be necessary to prove that you qualify for this form of senior tax relief in Arizona.
 In all my years of filing I have never had to use my lease agreement.
-Instead I present an accounting sheet or what I like to refer to as a "resident ledger sheet" in my eBook that's issued to me annually from my property manager's office at my request.
+Instead I present an accounting sheet or what I like to refer to in my eBook as a "resident ledger sheet" that's issued to me annually from my property manager's office at my request.
+I explain this accounting sheet in more detail in my eBook which you can purchase and download on this website for only $19.99.
+Just click to the right of this paragraph to learn more.

 According to the IRS, every tax credit carries a different value for each consumer and comes with its own set of qualification terms.
 This means that you have to check your eligibility for every senior tax credit that you hear about.
 While this takes time and may increase the probability of some people receiving every credit that they’re entitled to receive, it allows the government to offer a variety of tax credits to people with different needs.